syntasso/kratix-docs/docs/workshop/part-i/04-using-multiple-promise.md

 that, we will follow a similar process as we executed previously.

 ### Registering the Platform as a Worker

-First, let's register the Platform cluster itself as a worker cluster.

 Register the Platform as a Worker: